Anunoby’s hot hand helps short-handed Raptors beat Pacers

-INDIANAPOLIS (AP) — OG Anunoby scored a season-high 30 points and made three free throws in the final minute to break a tie and help the surging Toronto Raptors beat the Indiana Pacers 107-102 on Sunday.
+He scored a season-high 30 points, grabbed eight rebounds, defended well and made three of four free throws in the final minute to give the surging Raptors a 107-102 victory over the Indiana Pacers.

+“I think it comes with opportunity, really,” coach Nick Nurse said.
+“We had a couple of guys (Kyle Lowry and Pascal Siakam) who are a good percentage of our offense out, so it’s going to shift somewhere.
+Tonight it shifted to OG.”

-The Raptors have won two straight and five of their last six, including this one without injured All-Stars Kyle Lowry and Pascal Siakam.
+Thanks largely to Anunoby’s strong game and a solid supporting cast, the Raptors have won two straight and five of their last six.
+Plus, they maintained their dominance over the Pacers, who have lost six straight season series to Toronto.

-Myles Turner had 25 points and six blocks to lead the Pacers, who have lost three of four.

-Toronto took control midway through the second quarter and extended the lead to 58-47 at the half.
-After Indiana cut the deficit to 77-75 following three quarters, the Pacers took two brief leads early in the fourth.

-But the Raptors broke an 82-all tie with an 8-0 run.
-Indiana tied the score again with 1:07 to play, but Anunoby made three of four free throws and the Raptors scored the final five points.
+But the Raptors broke an 82-all tie with an 8-0 run and when Indiana tied the score again with 1:07 to play, Anunoby made three of four free throws.

+Toronto scored the final five points to hand Indiana its third loss in four games.

+“They played hard, that’s for sure,” Nurse said.
+“I’ve really got to compliment the whole group there.”

 TIP-INS

-Raptors: Anunoby extended his streak of consecutive double-figure scoring games to eight.
-He also made four 3s, giving him 27 in the last eight. … Fred VanVleet scored 21 points and has made at least one 3-pointer in a franchise-record 48 consecutive games. … Toronto forced 13 turnovers and went 10 of 18 on 3s in the first half. … Norman Powell added 20 points.
+Raptors: Anunoby extended his streak of double-figure scoring games to eight.
+He also made four 3s, giving him 27 in the last eight games. … Fred VanVleet scored 21 points and has made at least one 3-pointer in a franchise-record 48 consecutive games. … Toronto forced 13 turnovers and went 10 of 18 on 3s in the first half. … Norman Powell added 20 points.

-Pacers: Domantas Sabonis had 10 points and 10 rebounds in the first half alone for his 16th consecutive double-double to open the season.
+Pacers: Sabonis had 10 points and 10 rebounds in the first half alone for his 16th consecutive double-double to open the season.
 It’s the longest streak of his career and the longest in Indiana’s NBA era.
-He finished with 10 points, 19 rebounds and five assists. … Justin Holiday had 16 points and 10 rebounds. … Jeremy Lamb scored 13 points and has 42 in three games since returning from a torn anterior cruciate ligament in his left knee.
+He finished with 19 rebounds and five assists. … Justin Holiday had 16 points and 10 rebounds. … Jeremy Lamb scored 13 points and has 42 in three games since returning from a torn anterior cruciate ligament in his left knee. … First-year coach Nate Bjorkgren lost his first matchup against his former team.

 OUT OF ACTION